solislemuslab/network-simulation-study/notebook.md

     2. Using the birth-hybridization model (extension of birth-death to generate trees) in [BEAST2](https://academic.oup.com/mbe/article/35/2/504/4705834)
     3. New upcoming R package [NetSim](https://github.com/jjustison/NetSim) (still unpublished, please don't share)

+# Existing scripts
 - Useful [scripts](https://github.com/crsl4/InconsistencySpeciesTreeGeneFlow) to simulate gene trees under a network and then estimate the network back with PhyloNet
     - Downsides: scripts are in perl and they use ms which needs a very ugly format for the network.
 Ideally, we want to write the network in parenthetical format and ms does not accept this format
 - [Pipeline](https://github.com/crsl4/PhyloNetworks.jl/wiki) to estimate a network with PhyloNetworks.
 Good to get started with Julia.
 Ideally, I would like to do the simulations in Julia to take advantage of all the network functions we already have in PhyloNetworks

 # Project plan

 At some point, we need to agree on a [project plan](https://github.com/solislemuslab/lab-dynamics/blob/master/project-plan.md).
+No need to worry about this now.

 For now, we focus only on:
 - Overall objective: Test the limitations of SNaQ (and other network methods) under a variety of biological scenarios